 “A high-quality geography education should inspire in pupils a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.”
 (Back on track book)

 Children are introduced to the role of a geographer and are provided with exciting opportunities to not only gain knowledge about the world around them but to develop the skills to support them in developing an understanding of space and place from the Early Years Foundation Stage through to the end of Key Stage 1.

-An enquiry-based approach is at the centre of each geography lesson.
+An enquiry-based approach is at the centre of our sequentially planned Geography curriculum which is underpinned by our vision and values.
 The skill of forming and asking key questions about a place or topic is modelled by the class teacher and children progress to asking their own key questions in groups in Year 2.
 Children use fieldwork skills and a range of resources to gather the information they need to answer the key questions including atlases, photographs, books, people and ICT.
 This information allows them to develop their geographical knowledge.

 At New Milton Infant School the teaching of geography should inspire in children curiosity and fascination for the world around them.

 In Early Years Foundation Stage there is no specific learning for Geography, nderstanding the World.
 Children start their geography journey in Year R through Understanding the World by:

 - Drawing information from a simple map (both of a familiar environment and that derived from a familiar story).